-Louis Clyburn has announced his plans to seek election to Seat 5 on the Kershaw County Board of School Trustees.
+Derrick Proctor recently announced his intention to run for election to the Kershaw County Board of School Trustees Seat No. 3.

 The Kershaw County Democratic Party (KCDP) Executive Committee has agreed to certify Sammie Tucker Jr. for his Kershaw County Council reelection bid in November.
 Questions lingered before the committee finalized its decision over Tucker's eligibility after he failed to meet required deadlines for filing campaign paperwork.

 The Kershaw County Board of Elections voted Tuesday to hold a special election September 18 to fill the unexpired term of late School Board of Trustees member Joey Dorton.

 The unexpired term of late Kershaw County Board of Schools Trustees member Joey Dorton will be filled via a special election, likely to be held in late September or early October.
 Kershaw County Voter Registration Asst.
 Director James Fitzpatrick said he had concluded that the special election would be held at that time.
 However, he said the plan still needs to be approved by Kershaw County's legislative delegation and the Kershaw County Board of Elections.

 Laurie M. Parks officially announced her candidacy recently for Camden City Council.
 She is seeking election to one of the two open seats in the general election on Tuesday, Nov.
 6.

 Kershaw County School Board Trustee Joseph ("Joey") Dorton and Kershaw County Council write-in candidate Willie Mickle, both owners of Gags Liquor Store on Wylie Street in Camden, are facing foreclosure of their business and have allegedly failed to pay sales taxes since 2009.
 Dorton is Mickle's son-in-law.